 What are the different of obesity and being overweight?

-The difference between the medical definitions of overweight and obesity hinges solely on body mass index (BMI), but experts are beginning to think there are other types of obesity as well.
+The difference between the medical definitions of overweight and obesity hinges solely on body mass index (BMI).
+Still, experts are beginning to think there are other types of obesity.
 If true, this could help explain why some weight-loss approaches work for some people and not for others.

 Difference Between Obesity and Overweight